eclipse-pass/main/docs/roadmap.md

 # [Completed Releases](release-notes.md)

-## 0.7.0
+## 0.8.0
-This release will focus on the deposit and notification services
+This release will focus on deposit service and staging environment
-* Notification service ported to new framework
-* Deposit service ported to new framework
+* Finish porting deposit service to new framework
 * Deploy a staging environment which runs the data loaders
 * Test staging environment interactions with IDP